General Terms and Conditions

 12.0 Limitation of Liability

 12.1 If the client is a Trust, the Engagement will bind the trustees of that Trust jointly and severally in their personal capacity.
 CT rights against each trustee will be limited only if the trustee is an independent trustee (being a trustee who has no right to or interest in any of the assets of the Trust).
-However, this shall not affect the liability of any independent trustee who has personally guaranteed the Client obligations or has acted dishonestly, or in breach of trust.
+However, this shall not affect the liability of any independent trustee who has personally guaranteed the client obligations or has acted dishonestly, or in breach of trust.

 12.3 To the maximum extent permitted by law, you agree that any loss or damage suffered by you which is directly or indirectly attributable to negligence, fault or lack of care on your part or on the part of any other person (including your advisors), CT is not liable in contract or otherwise for your loss or damages.

 12.4 To the maximum allowed by law you agree to indemnify and hold harmless CT against any and all losses, claims, costs, expenses, actions, demands and damages, liabilities as outlined above or any other proceedings, whatsoever incurred by CT in respect of any claim by a third party arising from or connected to any breach by you of your obligations under these Terms and Conditions and the Engagement.
-This indemnity for CT will also include reliance on any information provided by you or any of your representatives which is false, misleading, inaccurate or incomplete.
+This indemnity for CT will also include reliance on any information provided by you or any of your representatives which is false, misleading, inaccurate, or incomplete.

 13.0 Entire Agreement